ProQuest: 1960s–1990s

+2000s

 During the 2000–2004 fiscal years, as well as the first three quarters of the 2005 fiscal year, ProQuest systematically overstated its net income.
 Cumulatively, pre-tax profits were overstated by 129.9 million dollars (or about 31 percent).
 In 2008, Voyager Learning Company and ProQuest's CFO (from the time of the earnings overstatements) settled SEC "charges without admitting or denying the allegations of the SEC's complaint".

 In 2001 ProQuest acquired Norman Ross Publishing, a small New York based microfilm publisher.

-In 2002 ProQuest acquired bigchalk.com, a company founded in 1999 with the combined assets of ProQuest's K-12 division and Infonautics Inc.'s K-12 business..
+In 2002 ProQuest acquired bigchalk.com, a company founded in 1999 with the combined assets of ProQuest's K-12 division and Infonautics Inc.'s K-12 business.

 In 2004, ProQuest Information and Learning acquired Seattle start-up Serials Solutions, a venture providing access management and search services for content hosted by other companies.

 Also in 2004, the company acquired Copley Publishing Group.

+In 2005, three ProQuest executives formed a distribution company called National Archive Publishing Co, of XanEdu, UMI, and Digital Service Operations.
+The building that would house this new company stood at 300 Zeeb Road in Scio, Michigan, home to nearly 6 billion pages of information.

 In 2006, ProQuest Company, then the parent company of ProQuest Information and Learning, sold it to Cambridge Information Group, owner of R. R. Bowker.
 From the time of this sale, this article follows the history of ProQuest Information and Learning, not ProQuest Company.
 (ProQuest Company subsequently renamed itself to Voyager Learning Company, and later became part of Cambium Learning Group.)

 In 2007, ProQuest Information and Learning was merged with CSA to form ProQuest CSA.
 Later that year it was renamed ProQuest LLC.

 In 2008, ProQuest LLC acquired complete ownership of RefWorks, a web-based citation manager of which it had been part owner since 2001.
-RefWorks was merged with ProQuest's existing COS business to form RefWorks/COS.
+RefWorks was merged with ProQuest's existing Community of Science (COS) business to form RefWorks/COS.

 Also in 2008, ProQuest acquired Dialog, a major online database firm, from Thomson Reuters.